Unity-Billal-mesloub/kino_dynamic_opt/README.md

 python3 ../nodes/kino_dyn_planner -i <path_to_config_file>
 ```
 automatically saves the `quadruped_positions.dat` and the `quadruped_velocities.dat` files in the `<work_folder>/kino-dynamic-opt/src/catkin/motion_planning/momentumopt/demos` directory.
 These files can then be supplied to dynamic graph and for example executed on the real robot.

-## License

-Copyright (c) 2019, New York University and Max Planck Gesellschaft.

 ## Authors